dhutapratama/docs/cache.md

         $lock->release();
     }

 The `get` method also accepts a closure.
-After the closure is executed, Laravel will automatically release the lock:
+After the closure is executed, Lets will automatically release the lock:

     Cache::lock('foo')->get(function () {
         // Lock acquired indefinitely and automatically released...
     });

-If the lock is not available at the moment you request it, you may instruct Laravel to wait for a specified number of seconds.
+If the lock is not available at the moment you request it, you may instruct Lets to wait for a specified number of seconds.
 If the lock can not be acquired within the specified time limit, an `Illuminate\Contracts\Cache\LockTimeoutException` will be thrown:

     use Illuminate\Contracts\Cache\LockTimeoutException;